vzool/docs/api/reference.md

 ### Project Prefix

-All endpoints are prefixed with a project key (based on the configuration file name).
+All endpoints are prefixed with a project key based on the configuration file name.
 The API will attempt to find a configuration file that matches the provided project key and use its settings.
 The underscore (`_`) is reserved as the _default_ project key.

 Below are few examples of API requests when your API is located in an `/api` sub-directory: